Kanye West's Drake Tweets, Explained

 Advertisement

-Couple that with Drake’s anger over West dropping his 2018 album Ye just weeks before Scorpion, as well as rumours that Drake was sitting on a track about an alleged affair with West’s wife Kim Kardashian, and it makes for a not-so-friendly relationship.
+Then, West dropped his 2018 album Ye just weeks before Drake's Scorpion, raising eye brows as the feud escalated.
+The final straw appears to have been rumors surrounding a track Drake had been sitting on in which he raps about an alleged affair with West’s wife.

-Now, West has aired the dirty laundry of this feud to the public.
+With all this adding up, West has finally aired his side of the dirty laundry to the public.

 On Thursday, West shared a text from a person named Free, which states that Drake sent a “clearance request” to West for his own track “Say What’s Real.”
 (Drake’s song features a sample of West’s “Say You Will.”)